-Capitalist corporations appropriated the honeybee hive long ago as the perfect emblem in part of their green-washing – even as a child in the nineties, my first savings box was a plastic beehive and when I go to the webpage of my bank today, the background image in the site is of beekeepers in green environments.
+Another thing is that capitalist corporations appropriated the honeybee hive long ago as the perfect emblem in part of their green-washing and social responsibility – even as a child in the nineties, my first savings box was a plastic beehive and when I go to the webpage of my bank today, the background image in the site is of beekeepers in green environments.

 LIST OF READING REFERENCES (FROM THE PERFORMANCE)

 Life of the Bees by Maurice Meaterlinck 1901

 The Queen Must Die: And Other Affairs of Bees and Men by William Longgood 1985